Cyberlane/Cyber-Lane-Jekyll/_posts/2013-01-29-minor-update.md

 ---
 layout:      post
 title:       Minor update
 category:    blog
 updated:     2013-01-29
 location:    Brighton, England
 tags:        [DAC, MP3]
+description: I have 40 MP3 decoder chips along with 40 matching DACs and ready to go
 ---

 So I have all 40 of my decoder chips, and the 40 matching DACs all ready to go.
 With the help of Jason Hotchkiss, I got one of each soldered to a breakout board so I can play with them on a breadboard.
 Friday I was busy with general chores and things that needed to be done, Saturday I was helping somebody move house followed by going to a concert in London.
 Sunday I was teaching polymorphisms and exception handling...
 So unfortunately I've just been a bit busy, but I have not been lazily avoiding the task at hand!